ecemgo/bootstrap-portfolio-template/README.md

 ### Useful resources

-- [Bootstrap Docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - It helped to give features to the pages.
+- [Bootstrap Docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - It was used to give features to the pages and build a fully responsive page.

 ## Author